skhalsa10/dominos/README.md

 TEXT version - is fully functional as far as I am concerned.

+GUI version - this is fully fuctional version of the basic Domino game with a gui inteface

 ### Known Issues

 TEXT version - no none issues as far as I am concerned currently.
 I am sure there are bugs somewhere though.
+GUI version - This system does not really control the input very well it will allow you to submit bad turns which are handled through exceptions exceptions so the game doesnt crash and it keeps working... but still.

 ## Testing and Debugging
 If you have tests, then explain how they work and how to use them.